canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/intel-joule.md

 * Pick a hostname, user account and password
 * Wait for the configuration to finish.
 If you connected to a WiFi network at step 4, it will take several minutes to download and apply additional updates.
 You can now reboot the system
 * Ubuntu is installed.
 Use your account and password to log in

+### Change the default audio output

+In the current release, the analog audio port on mezzanine board is chosen as the default audio output.
+To use HDMI audio, you need to modify the Joule sound configuration file: `/etc/modprobe.d/joule-snd.conf`.

+#### Edit configuration

+1. Open an editor to modify the configuration file:

+        $ sudo nano /etc/modprobe.d/joule-snd.conf

+* To use HDMI audio, uncomment the line `#blacklist snd_sock_skl` and comment the line `softdep snd_hda_intel pre: snd_sock_skl`.
+You can revert these changes if you want to change your sound output back to defaults.
+* Reboot the system to apply the new setting.